PandaLick/homework/README.md

-# homework
+# homework / na'auao
-something to keep track of my homework.
+A small planner that I could use keep track of my homework.

-the idea of na'auao ended up becoming this small meteor application.
-It was launched during the first semester of my sophomore year and then shut down due to the removal of meteor's servers.
+This is the application built on the original idea of na'auao.
+The project ended up becoming this small meteor application.
+It was launched during the first semester of my sophomore year and then shut down that December due to the removal of meteor's free servers.